thehappydinoa/DNS-DriveBy/src/Wardriving/README.md

 ### Display Information (when enabled)

-The OLED shows real-time stats:
+The OLED shows real-time stats (only when SD card is not detected):
 ```
 GPS: 8 sats          <- GPS satellite count
 WiFi: 1,234          <- Total WiFi networks found